Looking to mix up the menu at your next cookout?

-- Porcelain coated steel grill grates may invite rust.
+- Porcelain coated steel grill grate may invite rust.

 - No WiFi connectivity.

-Let’s start with one of the best pellet grills for beginners: The Z Grills 450B.
+Let’s start with one of the best wood pellet grills for beginners: The Z Grills 450B.

-Z Grills uses PID technology, which allows their pellet smoker to maintain precise, consistent temperatures.
+Z Grills uses PID technology, which allows their pellet smoker to maintain a precise, consistent temperature.
 You won’t have to constantly make adjustments!

 Speaking of temperatures… Output is between 180-450 degrees Fahrenheit.